 Excursions in Boston – Students will visit the STRATUS medical simulation center at Brigham & Women’s Hospital, a nationally-recognized teaching hospital for Harvard University, as well as Harvard Medical School.

 Psychology & Neuroscience

 Through psychology simulations and hands-on neurology workshops, you will explore the relationships between the brain and human behavior.
 Whether you are interested in the physical aspect of the brain and central nervous system or more intrigued by human behavior and thought processes, connect with professionals that have a background in both psychology and neuroscience.

-Excursions may include visits to local medical and research facilities in Boston.
+Excursions in Boston – Students may visits to local medical and research facilities in Boston.

 Activities & Trips

 There is so much to do in Boston!
 The city is full of history, charm and endless attractions.
 Additional highlights include shopping at Quincy Market, walking the Freedom Trail, and exploring the interactive exhibits at top museums.

 There are over 50,000 students at the nearly 120 college and university campuses located within 25 miles of Boston.
 With it's rich history, diverse neighborhoods, and legacy of arts, culture, and education, Boston has something for everyone and you'll get a true sense of a college town.

 Preserved and dedicated by the citizens of Boston in 1951, the Freedom Trail (a 2.5 mile long path through downtown Boston) is a unique collection of museums, churches, burying grounds, parks, a ship, and historic markers that tell the story of the American Revolution and beyond.